prainar/peer/tutorial/16-final-deployment/README.md

 1.  **Create and Switch to a New Branch**

     ```bash
-    # First, ensure you are on your 'main' branch and it's up-to-date
+    # First, ensure you are on your 'master' branch and it's up-to-date
-    git checkout main
+    git checkout master
-    git pull origin main
+    git pull origin master

     # Create and switch to a new branch for this day's assignment
     git checkout -b day-16-final-deployment